AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-ssl.md

 > * Enforce HTTPS for your app
 > * Automate SSL certificate binding with scripts

-> [!NOTE]
-> If you need to get a custom SSL certificate, you can get one in the Azure portal directly and bind it to your web app.
-Follow the [App Service Certificates tutorial](web-sites-purchase-ssl-web-site.md).

 ## Prerequisites

 To complete this tutorial: